SSoubie/SSoubie/README.md

 + 🏙️ Data driven solutions for the building of sustainable and livable urban areas.
 + 🏢 Open Data, Open Government & Open Knowledge.

-This is Data's, Data's, Data's World 🌐
+This is a Data's, Data's, Data's World 🌐

 ## Projects